cnescatlab/sonar-cnes-report/README.md

 ##### Simplest usage
 This is the minimal usage of cnesreport.
 This example export (report + spreadsheet + configuration) the public project `projectId` from SonarQube server `http://localhost:9000`.
 This will use default internal templates.
 ````
-java -jar cnesreport.jar -p projectId
+java -jar sonar-cnes-report.jar -p projectId
 ````

 If you have installed cnes-report in your sonarqube: open web interface, click on "CNES Report" then choose a project.

 ##### Advanced usage (standalone)
 If you are using a secured instance of SonarQube, you can provide a SonarQube authentication token thanks to `-t` option and specify the url of the SonarQube instance with `-s`.
-The internal template for the text report will be replace by the one given through `-r` option.
+The internal template for the text report can be replaced by the one given through `-r` option.
 ````
-java -jar cnesreport.jar -t xuixg5hub345xbefu -s https://example.org:9000 -p projectId -r ./template.docx
+java -jar sonar-cnes-report.jar -t xuixg5hub345xbefu -s https://example.org:9000 -p projectId -r ./template.docx
 ````

 ##### Export of a specific project branch (standalone)